zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/collations-and-case-sensitivity.md

 A collation and case sensitivity are introduced in EF Core 5.0 which is a set of rules determining how text values are ordered and compared for equality.
 For example, while a case-insensitive collation disregards differences between upper and lower-case letters for equality comparison, a case-sensitive collation does not.

- - Case-sensitivity is culture-sensitive, e.g. i and I represent a different letter in Turkish, there exist multiple case-insensitive collations, each with its own set of rules.
+ - Case-sensitivity is culture-sensitive, e.g. `i` and `I` represent a different letter in Turkish, there exist multiple case-insensitive collations, each with its own set of rules.
- - The scope of collations also extends beyond case-sensitivity, to other aspects of character data, for example, in German, it is sometimes (but not always) desirable to treat ä and ae as identical.
+ - The scope of collations also extends beyond case sensitivity, to other aspects of character data, for example, in German, it is sometimes (but not always) desirable to treat `ä` and `ae` as identical.
- - Collations also define how text values are ordered, for example, German places ä after a, while Swedish places it at the end of the alphabet.
+ - Collations also define how text values are ordered, for example, German places `ä` after `a`, while Swedish places it at the end of the alphabet.
  - All text operations in a database use a collation whether explicitly or implicitly to determine how the operation compares and orders strings.

 ## Database Collation